 4/ Austin Convention Center: SXSW Film Theater

 The SXSW Film Theater at Austin Convention Center appears spacious and comfortable, with a seating capacity of 600+.
 This theater hosts several films and special events.

 Austin Convention Center is the beating heart of all things SXSW, so it’s a great place to be.
 It’s within walking distance of most of the other theaters, Rainey Street, 4th Street District, and good ol’ Dirty Sixth.

 500 Cesar Chavez — SXSW Film Schedule

-Another grand, old theater, Stateside Theatre is the Paramount’s little sister and part of the Paramount complex.
-Built in 1935 and a fourth the size of the Paramount, it has raised seating for 298 patrons, which is great.
-Guests can enjoy food and a full drink menu, too.
-Many Competition Premier films will play at Stateside during this year’s SXSW Film Festival.
+Another grand theater, Stateside Theatre, is Paramount’s little sister and part of the Paramount complex.
+Built in 1935 and a fourth the size of the Paramount, it has raised seating for 298 patrons Guests can enjoy food and a full drink menu, too.

 Starting with the old-school neon outside, beckoning filmgoers to the red velvet seats, this one takes viewers back in time.
 While Stateside Theatre offers accessible seating, make sure to arrange for your needs as you check in for your screening.